 Puffballs are a great family of mushrooms for novice foragers to pick from, for a number of reasons…

-- All True puffballs found in the UK are edible.
+- All true puffballs found in the UK are edible when young.

 - They grow almost all year round and can often be found in large quantities.

 - With a little care they are easy to identify.

 The safest of all UK mushrooms to identify is also the best tasting in the puffball family, the Giant Puffball, Calvatia gigantia.
 It has no lookalikes when mature, and can provide a large amount of food in just one mushroom.

 An average Giant Puffball can produce seven trillion spores.
 These spores are very fussy and the mushroom is lucky if more than 1 of them grows to maturity.

 This is quite lucky for us too as it has been calculated that if each spore from one mushroom germinated and the same happened to that generation it would produce a mass of fungi 800 times the volume of the earth!

 In 2010 Finley O’Neil a schoolboy from Yorkshire found a world record breaking Giant Puffball at 66.5 inches (nearly 170 cm) in diameter.
 The Giant Puffball holds another record too; it produces more progeny than any other living thing.

 Calvatia gigantia roughly translates to giant bald head!